IvanaRosario/Ivana-Laba/README.md

 Service Layer: The service layer is implemented in the service package, and the StudentServiceImpl, ProfessorServiceImpl, and SubjectServiceImpl classes provide the implementations.

-## XML Validation and Parsing
-For this task I made the following updates to the project:

-+ Created XML and XSD files:
-university.xml, represent data from the classes of the University hierarchy. university.xsd,  define the structure and data types for validating the XML file.

-+ Implemented XML validation with SAX:
-Added a class XMLValidatorWithSAX that uses the SAX parser to validate the university.xml file against the university.xsd schema, this checks the XML for structural correctness according to the schema.